Mentoring Program

 Paula Seligson is a financial journalist at Bloomberg News and covers corporate debt markets.
 She has reported about topics ranging from companies using bonds and loans to raise liquidity during the Covid-19 pandemic to the impact of higher debt levels on the economy.

-She graduated from BER in December 2017 and from UNC-Chapel Hill in 2013 and lives in Brooklyn.
+She graduated from BER in December 2017 and from UNC-Chapel Hill in 2013 and lives in New York City.
 She has previously worked at Debtwire, UNC, and The Smithfield Herald and got her start in journalism at The Daily Tar Heel.

 Tatiana Serafin